 The bastards have no idea who we are- yet.

 A phone rang until one of the senior officers, a major, took the call.
 The same telephone rang immediately after he placed the handset down.
 The buzzing irritated Rebane.
-She had a nagging headache.
+A nagging headache developed behind her eyes.

 Shit!
 Don’t make eye contact.
 Rule number two and you just broke it.

 She was the only female and bound to attract attention anyway.
 The enemy looked for valuable informants, and she had just made herself a target.
-Daniil gazed down at Rebane.
-His eyes were full of alarm and his brows furrowed.
+Daniil gazed at Rebane.
+His eyes filled with alarm and his brows furrowed.
 Rebane’s hands sweated behind her back.
 She felt a sudden pressure to urinate.

 The large man yawned and stretched his broad back.
 He rose to talk with his assisting officer and pointed at her.
 Rebane felt Daniil’s hand touching hers.
-He had turned sideways to reach her.
-Rebane shook her head slightly.
+He turned sideways to reach her.
+Rebane shook her head.
 She feared that the major would notice the emotional link between them.
 Allegiances were powerful tools for interrogators.
 Besides, Daniil’s loving eyes would crumble her on the floor.
 She couldn’t bear to look at him, not now.
-She wanted to remember him like he was before: on a Midsummer night’s eve in Karelia when they kissed for the first time and…
+She needed to remember him like he was before: on a Midsummer night’s eve in Karelia when they kissed for the first time and…

 He was 6’4″, and Rebane felt insignificant around tall men.
 She was minute, 5’1”, and had her back against the wall.
 She couldn’t retreat.
 If he leaned forward… The nearness was intentional, of course.
-The bastard weighed her up for interrogation already.
+The bastard weighed her up for interrogation.